We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Complications rarely occur with dandruff, and most people do not need to consult a doctor.
 However, sometimes dandruff can indicate a more serious medical condition.

 - There are signs of infection, such as redness, tenderness, or swelling.

-If a shampoo or scalp treatment causes irritation, the individual should cease using it and ask a pharmacist to suggest another one.
+Complications can sometimes result from treatment.
+If a shampoo or scalp treatment causes irritation, the individual should try another product.